BikLab/MARS8180-EnvDataSci/Week5b-taxonomy-contaminants.md

 **Location of our scripts**: `/work/mars8180/instructor_data/metabarcoding-datasets/ddt-project/scripts`

-**Location of our results that I have run before class**: `/work/mars8180/instructor_data/metabarcoding-datasets/ddt-project/results
+**Location of our results**: `/work/mars8180/instructor_data/metabarcoding-datasets/ddt-project/results `
-`

 First, we need to copy over the script and database we are using to our personal home directory: